 Since the Fellowship year overlaps with 12th grade, we strive to ensure that Fellows’ involvement with Bronfman makes their senior year a more balanced and positive experience.
 We believe that each Fellow should pursue the higher education and/or gap year opportunities that best suit their talents, interests, values, and goals.
 We help Bronfmanim identify these opportunities by facilitating visits to older alumni on college campuses, writing recommendation letters as requested, and helping Fellows think meaningfully about their decisions and commitments.

-After the Fellowship year, all college-age Bronfmanim are invited to attend the Collegiate Shabbaton (weekend retreat), which usually takes place in the Northeast U.S. in the Fall.
-Along with dinners, learning events, and mentorship opportunities, these weekends provide the opportunity for recent Fellows to reconnect and bring the intellectual vigor and diversity of the Fellowship into their college experience.
+After the Fellowship year, all college-age Bronfmanim are invited to attend the Young Alumni Weekend, which usually takes place in the Northeast U.S. in the Fall.
+Along with meals, learning events, and mentoring opportunities, these weekends provide the opportunity for recent Fellows to reconnect and bring the intellectual vigor and diversity of the Fellowship into their college experience.

 Bronfman alumni attend a wide range of universities, and our Fellows are consistently accepted to their top-choice schools.